lyonbros/composer.js/docs/model.md

 ### change

 Fired any time data in the model is changed.
 Note that all [change:&lt;field&gt;](#change-field) events will fire *before* `change` is fired.
-The only argument to the bound function is the model.
+Arguments passed:

+- the model being changed
+- the options passed to the changing function (set, unset, etc)
+- the full data the change occured on

 ### change:&lt;field&gt;